fix8mt/fix8pro_example/README.md

 The UFE package comes with freely available high performance UFEed© client adaptors.
 You can find full source code and instructions for all our UFEed adaptors (Python, Java, C# and C++) on our [github repo](https://github.com/fix8mt/ufeed_bindings).

-This brief example demonstrates how to create a client and a server that can listen and accept or initiate FIX sessions.
+This example demonstrates how to create a client and a server that can accept or initiate FIX sessions.
+A client or server can run in two modes - as an execution gateway processing orders and sending execution reports; and as a market data server, accepting market data subscriptions, sending full refreshes and incremental updates.
+These modes are discussed in detail below.

-This example uses the standard FIX44 dictionary.
-It also uses high quality pseudo-random number generation classes provided by the C++ Standard Library, offering a model for creating simulations.
+This example uses the standard FIX44 dictionary and uses high quality pseudo-random number generation classes provided by the C++ Standard Library, offering a model for creating simulations.

 <kbd> ![Shows the server responding to a NewOrderSingle](assets/example_server_detail.png)
   <p><i>Message displayed with the built-in Fix8Pro printer</i></p>
 </kbd>

 ## To download
 You can read about all the available releases [`here`](https://github.com/fix8mt/fix8pro_example/releases).
 There are two branches: [`master`](https://github.com/fix8mt/fix8pro_example) (stable version) and [`dev`](https://github.com/fix8mt/fix8pro_example/tree/dev) (latest cutting edge).

 Optionally specify the `dev` branch when you clone:
 ```bash